Our Approach to SSA Disability Claims

 The SSDI/SSI initial application process:

-If the DDS office does not have sufficient information to render a decision about your disability, it can require you to obtain a consultative examination.
-Also, the DDS pays for those examinations.
-If you were represented by a disability attorney from the beginning of your disability, he/she would have prepared you about the โconsultative examination.โ
+The DDS will request your medical records from the health professionals you have provided.
+The DDS office analyzes your medical records and decides whether you are disabled under SSA standards.
+If the DDS office does not have sufficient information to render a decision about your disability, it can require you to obtain a consultative examination, and the DDS pays for those examinations.
+If you were represented by a disability attorney from the beginning of your disability, they would have prepared you for the “consultative examination.”

-Being prepared means there are certain things that should not be said and there are certain things that should always be said during an examination.
+Being prepared means certain things should not be said and certain things that should always be said during an examination.
 However, always be truthful when asked a question.
-Never lie or fabricate statements โ โyour statement is a declaration made to a federal agency under penalty of perjury if the statement is untrue.
+Never lie or fabricate statements because your statement is a declaration being made to a federal agency under penalty of perjury if the statement is untrue.
+If you disagree with a decision made by SSA or DDS regarding your initial application, you have four opportunities to appeal those decisions.

 Reconsideration

-The Law office of Dan Wimmer handles these types of appeals.
-As your legal representative we will file all necessary documents.
-While โreconsiderationโ is an official appeal, it is also an opportunity to include new evidence and to evaluate all previously submitted documents.
+The Law Office of Dan Wimmer handles these types of appeals.
+As your legal representative, we will file all necessary documents.
+While “reconsideration” is an official appeal, it is also an opportunity to include new evidence and to evaluate previously submitted documents.
 For example, your attorney could analyze whether the medical records provided to SSA/DDS were complete.
-Compete medical records are records that provide a detailed description of your medical condition and fully explains how your disability affects your ability to work and carry on with your normal daily activities.
+Compete medical records describe your medical condition and state how your disability affects your ability to work and how you carry on with your normal daily activities.
+Before filing any appeal, our firm will analyze every word in your medical records to determine if your alleged symptoms were properly recorded in your medical records.
+Moreover, if we had represented you from the beginning, we would have given you training sessions about how to explain your symptoms to your doctor, and at each visit, ensuring those statements become part of your medical records.

 The most important records your attorney will need to win your disability case is your medical records.

-Medical records also include all current and past medical visits and any new treatments occurring after filing your initial application.
 If your case is denied at the reconsideration appeal level, you should file an appeal for a hearing before an Administrative Law Judge (ALJ).
-At the Law Office of Dan Wimmer, we can represent you at ALJ appeals hearings.
+The Law Office of Dan Wimmer can represent you at ALJ appeals hearings.

 Request For An Administration Law Judge (ALJ) Hearing

-If your case is denied at the Administrative Law Judge level, it can be appealed to the Social Security Appeals Council
+If your case is denied at the Administrative Law Judge level, it can be appealed to the Social Security Appeals Council.

 Social Security Appeals Council